SamTebbs33/wiki.py/README.md

-# WikiCLI
+# wiki.py
 A little program that gives you a wikipedia summary of a chosen topic.
 If you need to provide a disambiguation, a list of options will be printed and all you need to do is search again using a more specific query.

 # Installation and usage
 You can download the repo either as a zip through the browser or by cloning it through git (the preferred option).

 ## ZIP download
-Click the "Download as ZIP" button to the right and then navigate to the folder in which the file was downloaded (thriugh the terminal) and execute the following command
+Click the "Download as ZIP" button to the right and then navigate to the folder in which the file was downloaded (through the terminal) and execute the following command
 ```
-unzip WikiCLI.zip
+unzip wiki.py-master.zip
 ```

 ## Git clone